gnosisguild/tabula/README.md

 #### Delete Publication

-When deleting, both `action` (with "delete" value) and `id` are required.
-The message sender must have `publication/delete` permissions to the referenced publication.
+Lets an account delete a publication.
+The sender must have `publication/delete` permissions to the referenced publication.
 | Property | Type | Value |
 | ------------------ |:------:| -------- |
 | action* | String | "publication/delete" |